pingcap/docs-cn/v3.0/how-to/upgrade/from-previous-version.md

     $ mv tidb-ansible tidb-ansible-bak
     ```

 3. Download the tidb-ansible with the tag corresponding to TiDB 3.0.
-For more details, See [Download TiDB-Ansible to the Control Machine](/how-to/deploy/orchestrated/ansible.md#step-3-download-tidb-ansible-to-the-control-machine).
+For more details, See [Download TiDB Ansible to the Control Machine](/how-to/deploy/orchestrated/ansible.md#step-3-download-tidb-ansible-to-the-control-machine).
 The default folder name is `tidb-ansible`.

     ```shell
     $ git clone -b $tag https://github.com/pingcap/tidb-ansible.git